-- New added Quality of Life Questionnaires (WQ) - Added: "On the main data system page, perform treatment assignment by completing the 'CPAP Treatment Assignment (Randomization)'.
+- New - added Quality of Life Questionnaires (WQ) - Added: "On the main data system page, perform treatment assignment by completing the 'CPAP Treatment Assignment (Randomization)'.
 This will provide the assigned kit ID for the participant.
 This step must be completed before distributing the study kit to the participant."

-2.5 Adherence clinic visit (V4)

-- Changed: time frame window from 1-2 weeks after randomization to "1-3 weeks after randomization" - Added: Remove SD card A from the device and ship to the DCC "immediately after the visit"

-- "After the DCC reviews SD card (A), the DCC will send a CPAP compliance report showing device usage during the week after randomization as well as recommendations for the participant. - Review the compliance report, compare it to the adherence flowcharts, and contact the participant if needed to resolve any issues with CPAP adherence - o Show the participant their usage report at their next clinic visit - Contact the DCC for any questions"

-2.6 Follow up clinic visit (v5)

-Added: "Show the participant their usage report based on their SD card (A)" Remove SD card B from the device and ship to the DCC "immediately after the visit"

-- "After the DCC reviews SD card (B), the DCC will send a CPAP compliance report showing device usage as well as recommendations for the participant. - Review the compliance report, compare it to the adherence flowcharts, and contact the participant if needed to resolve any issues with CPAP adherence - Show the participant their usage report at their next clinic visit - Contact the DCC for any questions"

-2.7 End of treatment visit (V6)

-- New added Quality of Life Questionnaires (WQ) - Added: "Review the CPAP compliance report with the participant based on SD Card (B)" .Remove SD card C from the device and ship to the DCC "immediately after the visit."

-2.10 Missed procedures/ missed visits

-- Added: At V6, participants should be instructed to use the CPAP device until their V6 is performed "including the methacholine challenge test.
+2.5 Adherence clinic visit (V4) 2.0 Changed: time frame window from 1-2 weeks after randomization to "1-3 weeks after randomization" Added: Remove SD card A from the device and ship to the DCC "immediately after the visit" Added: (1) the DOO mating OD could (1) the DOO will could a ODAD "After the DCC reviews SD card (A), the DCC will send a CPAP compliance report showing device usage during the week after randomization as well as recommendations for the participant.
+Review the compliance report, compare it to the adherence flowcharts, and contact the participant if needed to resolve any issues with CPAP adherence Show the participant their usage report at their next clinic visit Contact the DCC for any questions" 2.6 Follow up clinic visit (v5) Added: "Show the participant their usage report based on their SD card (A)" Remove SD card B from the device and ship to the DCC "immediately after the visit" Added: "After the DCC reviews SD card (B), the DCC will send a CPAP compliance report showing device usage as well as recommendations for the participant.
+Review the compliance report, compare it to the adherence flowcharts, and contact the participant if needed to resolve any issues with CPAP adherence Show the participant their usage report at their next clinic visit Contact the DCC for any questions" 2.7 End of treatment visit (V6) New - added Quality of Life Questionnaires (WQ) Added: "Review the CPAP compliance report with the participant based on SD Card (B)" .Remove SD card C from the device and ship to the DCC "immediately after the visit."
+2.10 Missed procedures/ missed visits • Added: At V6, participants should be instructed to use the CPAP device until their V6 is performed "including the methacholine challenge test.
 If the methacholine test is rescheduled for V6, make sure the participant uses the CPAP device until then.
-Complete a Treatment Termination (TT) form when participant returns the CPAP device." - Added note: "Forms that are expected and required at baseline (V1
+Complete a Treatment Termination (TT) form when participant returns the CPAP device."

-- and V2) and are missing are to be reported as protocol deviations." - Added note: There must be a minimum of one week between visits "after V4."
+• Added note: "Forms that are expected and required at baseline (V1 and V2) and are missing are to be reported as protocol deviations."
+Added note: There must be a minimum of one week between visits "after V4."